-A third significant measure yet was the institution of credit rating requirements from April 2000 as part of a set of new bank regulations.
+A third significant measure was the institution of credit rating requirements from April 2000 as part of a set of new bank regulations and also in line with the regulations on capital standards derived from Basel II in the late ninties.
 All bank lending to local governments requires since then to set aside capital reserves calculated in relation to a credit rating provided by recognized rating agencies.
 The amount of capital reserves is calculated as the rating gap between the loan and the credit rating of federal government.
-The bigger the gap, the larger the capitalization requirement and hence the highest the interest rate charge banks would apply to government loans.
+The bigger the gap, the larger the capitalization requirement and the higher the banks' interest rate charge.